Canon 7D vs Nikon D40

 Studio photographers will appreciate that the Canon 7D (unlike the D40) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 7D and the D40 have been discontinued, but can regularly be found used on eBay.
+Both the 7D and the D40 have been discontinued, but can regularly be found used on ebay.
 The D40 was replaced by the Nikon D40X, while the 7D was followed by the Canon 7D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 7D and D40 can be found, respectively, in the Canon 7D Manual (free pdf) or the online Nikon D40 Manual.

 So what conclusions can be drawn?
 Is the Canon 7D better than the Nikon D40 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.